 Anxiety from Internal Conflict

-In counselling, my Vancouver clients will tell me they don’t understand where their anxiety comes from.
+In counselling, my clients tell me they don’t understand where their anxiety comes from.
 They no longer know why they are anxious or what they are afraid of.
-Sometimes anxiety arises from some form internal conflict, for example someone who wants to live a more authentic existence where they can express their creativity and spontaneity but they are afraid that they will let go too much, lose their discipline and become flaky or frivolous.
+Sometimes anxiety arises from some form internal conflict, for example someone who wants to live a more authentic existence connected to real, deeper human values.
 The urge to let go and live more freely is experienced as a very real threat, inner conflict is created and anxiety results.
 In counselling people can learn to integrate these apparently opposing concerns.
-Fear once faced and held can dissipate and one can then consider the real implications as well as possible benefits of allowing a change.
+Fear once faced and held can dissipate and one can then consider the real implications as well as the likely benefits of allowing a change.

-The process is of learning to be compassionate and inclusive rather than judgmental and critical especially in regards to oneself.
+The process is of learning to be compassionate and inclusive with ourselves rather than judgmental and critical especially in regards to oneself.

 Anxiety can have many different causes and manifests in a variety of different forms.
 Some of the more severe forms are described as anxiety disorders with different disorders having markedly different characteristics.
 Anxiety and depression are often experienced together.

 - Generalized Anxiety Disorder